 Living in a developing foreign country presents a lot of day-to-day challenges.
 Resources are limited and unplanned inconveniences often unexpectedly arise.
 For example, oftentimes there’s simply no public water – the faucet simply doesn’t work at our house.
 Or, want hot water?
-Boiling it is often the only option.
+Boiling it is sometimes the only option.
 Need screens for your windows?
-You need to make them…by hand.
+You need to make them if you are not living in a modern building (which is usually the case).

 But those things are no problem for me.
-I appreciate the life and culture here.
-I like building things.
-I love that life is simple and that freedom actually exists, unlike in the USA.
-Patriotic values of freedom have mostly lost the battle against tyranny in the United States, even though most people don’t want to admit it (although I guess Gun Rights prove otherwise, so maybe I’m wrong).
+I appreciate the life and culture here in El Salvador.
+I like building things with my hands.
+I am a computer nerd but I am interested in woodworking.
+I love that life is simple and that freedom actually exists here, unlike the suffocating feeling in the USA.
+Please don’t misunderstand me, I love the United States too, but it’s very different.
+The Patriotic values of freedom have mostly lost the battle against large corporate interests in United States, even though most people don’t want to admit it (although I guess Gun Rights and religious freedom in the USA prove otherwise, so maybe I’m wrong).

 Anyway, the government is rather small in El Salvador, which means that freedom is high.
-In fact, to me, freedom feels significantly higher here relative to the United States, where I’m from.
-The government doesn’t bother people here.
-If people have a problem, they handle it themselves without crying to the government.
-It’s almost as if the corruption here forces people to take control of their own life (because they can’t depend on the government, courts and police)…and that results in self-dependence.
+In fact, to me, freedom feels significantly higher here in El Salvador relative to the United States, where I’m from.
+The government here doesn’t bother good people.
+If people here have a problem, they handle it themselves without crying to the government.
+And the government is small, but the government here is mobile, effective and strong when it’s necessary.
+President Nayib Bukele is doing a wonderful job so far, and he still has a lot of plans to make things better.
+It’s almost as if the corruption here forces people to take control of their own life (because the government is small and people must handle things on their own…and that results in self-dependence.
+The people of El Salvador have overcome so much and they deserve to have a lot of pride for the obstacles in their lives.
+I see people working hard everyday, build this country and aspiring to make a better life for their family.
+It’s inspiring to me.

 Impact?
 That’s the real dilemma.

 Impact isn’t about inconveniences.
 Impact is about change.
 I love living in this beautiful culture and this beautiful country.
-El Salvador is rather “untouched”.
-Commercialization and urbanization hasn’t take it’s blood-sucking toll on this country…yet.
+El Salvador is rather “untouched” in many respects.
+Commercialization and urbanization hasn’t take it’s blood-sucking toll on this country.
 Arguably, I could say that I don’t want the good things to change here.
 I want what’s best for the country – whatever that is.
 A lot of people live in poverty.
-Politics is a mess here.
+Politics has a bad history here.
 Crime is high.
 Distrust is rampant.
-The people want change, which is part of the reason that they managed to vote an independent candidate into the office of their presidency – Nayib Bukele.
+The people here want change, which is part of the reason that they managed to vote an independent candidate into the office of their presidency (Nayib Bukele).

 But what is change?
-And what does it mean for a foreigner?
+And what does it mean for me, a foreigner?

 Sometimes I think that people here don’t realize the precious gem that they currently have.
 The land here is beautiful.
 The beaches are beautiful.
-They still own the country.
+They own the country.
+The natural tropical vegetation is relaxing.
 If condos, skyscrapers and big construction increases, that will corrode the intimacy and beauty of El Salvador.
 More economic success within itself is not bad…but it generally comes hand in hand with urbanization, commercialization and the privatization and higher prices…of everything.

 I can see that there are forces that are slowly pushing this country towards a more developed nation.
 Those forces are mixed bag of good and bad.
 Yes, many things need to improve.
 However, as those things improve, will the poor here be able to afford property for their families?
+Maybe yes, maybe no. Will privatization of public spaces permit the public to access the beach?
 Probably not.
-Will privatization of public spaces permit the public to access the beach?
-Also probably not.
 Will taxes rise, insurance be required and licenses/permits be required to do anything?
 Almost definitely.
+But this is, of course, speculation.

 Coming from the United States, I am very aware of how toxic and soul sucking things can become.
 Taxes are considerably low in El Salvador, except for Imports/Exports (which is where the government earns the majority of it’s money here).
 If this country becomes more developed, surely taxes will rise, freedom will be lower, urban development will skyrocket and everything will become privatized.
 Privatization will mean that the country is sold to the highest bidder…which will probably be foreign interests.
 This is what happened and is happening in Mexico right now.
 Locals in Mexico cannot afford to buy property near cities or beaches.
 Meanwhile, poverty is high.